 Pricing

-The higher your door count, the more features available to you.
-For instance, property managers with fewer than 30 doors have to add on features such as communication history, managing bank accounts and payment automation.
+The higher your door count, the more features become available.
+Property managers with smaller portfolios may need to add on key capabilities such as communication history, bank account management, and payment automation.

-Add-ons for all tiers include online lease forms, online rent payments, and tenant screening
+Add-ons available across all tiers include online lease forms, online rent payments, and tenant screening services.

 While TenantCloud® can handle larger portfolios, its do-it-yourself approach seems more geared toward landlords.